 As you progress, feeling and looking better, your body will crave new, better, different, and more efficient ways to move.
-Explore and practice new moves that best-suited to your own body and situation.
+Explore and practice new moves that best suit your own body and situation.
 It can be a fun, interesting, and challenging personal quest!
 So don't stick to the same dumb exercise routine like a robot and end up at the chiropractor.
-Use your mind and diversify to please and heal your unique body.
+Use your curious mind and find diversify to please and heal your unique body.

 Where do YOU Exercise?